NickCallaghan/hooks-todo/README.md

-# Simple To Do list with React Hooks and Material UI Components
+# Simple To Do list with React Hooks, TypeScript and Material UI Components

 ## Introduction